 Note: NEVER use backspace key for deleting as it creates unnecessary white spaces and distortions.

-However, you can use backspace key to delete individual text but not entire cell.
+However, you can use the backspace key to delete individual text but not entire cell.

-Another way to delete the cell contents is simply press F2 key to get the cell in editable more and then delete whatever is required.
+Another way to delete the cell contents is simply pressing F2 key to get the cell in editable mode and then delete whatever is required.